AI-Ascent/AI-Ascent-Backend/README.md

 ### Safety and Security
 - Bias and hate speech filtering in feedback using ML models
-- Prompt injection detection for user inputs
+- Prompt injection detection for user inputs (including coordinator queries)
 - PII (Personal Identifiable Information) redaction from prompts
 - Safe processing of all AI agent interactions